AnthonyDF/AnthonyDF/README.md

 ### 🧹 Cleaning and transforming data

  Raw data is like an unpolished diamond.
 It needs some work to be done to prepare the data before vizualisation and machine learning.
+ [bike-price_cleaner](https://github.com/AnthonyDF/bike-price-cleaner) is a service that will automatically clean and preapre the data after each scraping session as detailed below.

-- Of course, remove data out of physical and acceptable range.
+1 - Remove data out of physical and acceptable range.
-- Drop duplicates.
+2 - Drop duplicates.
 Vendors tend to post the same ad on mutiple websites.
-- Standardization of brand names with advanced technique of fuzzy matching.
+3 - Standardization of brand names and category with advanced technique of fuzzy matching.
 Generaly speaking, the brand and model is a free text input.

 ### 💻 Storing data

-The data is stored in a self hosted postgres database.
+The data is stored in a **postgresql** database.

 ### 📈 Vizualise spiders heart beats and market trends (In progress)

-I created an [interactive dashboard](http://188.166.201.70:8080/) with Dash (be patient, it can takes a few secs to load).
+I created an [interactive dashboard](http://188.166.201.70:8080/) with Dash plotly (be patient, it can takes a few secs to load).
 It allows to visualize spiders workload and scraping anomalies.
-You will also be able to dive into the second hand market stats and history, very handy if you look for a bike.
+You will also be able to dive into the second hand market stats and history, very handy if you look for a bike at the best price

 ### 👨‍🏫 Machine learning training (In progress)